 Everyone in the main cast and the supporting characters have something to do.
 It’s rare that you see a character that isn’t actively contributing to the storyline, making for an exciting, compelling, and dramatic watch.
 The heart of the story this season is actually internal, on both sides of the war.
 Glimmer (Karen Fukuhara)and Adora (Aimee Carrero), feeling the pressures of their obligations, have a protracted argument that impedes on their friendship.
 Bow (Marcus Scribner) is heavily involved in their conflict as well, almost acting as a stand-in for the audience.

-The show makes points on both sides and it’s up to audience members to decide with whom they stand.
+She-Ra Season 4 makes points on both sides and it’s up to audience members to decide with whom they stand.
 I’ll admit, I was overall more partial to Adora, but I understood where Glimmer was coming from.
 Fukuhara does great work to convey Glimmer’s anguish, determination, and spark.

 Catra (AJ Michalka), on the other side with the Horde, finds herself growing further apart from her Horde colleagues.
 Still racked with guilt from her actions the previous seasons, Catra visibly retreads inward, secretly desperate to free herself from her remorse.
 But, as she always does, she hurtfully refuses to accept outside help.
 Michalka continues to shine in this role.
 The main focus of her ire, unfortunately per usual, is Scorpia (Lauren Ash).

 The ever-loyal friend to Catra, Scorpia finally begins to question her place in the Horde and finally determines what she really wants.
 It’s immensely gratifying to see this wonderful and unabashedly kind character fully stand up for herself and have Catra deal with the consequences of how she treats Scorpia.
 It’s a testament to the show’s writing in how it both lets us stay sympathetic to Catra and cheer on Scorpia when she stands up to the former.